 "Is he — a bit mad?" asked Harry uncertainly.The Eccentric Mentor is an apparent contradiction, a sagacious figure who seems eccentric and possibly foolish; a font of power and respectability who acts like comic relief.
 Typically the Eccentric Mentor is an older male character, connected to the back story, who acts as a mentor, protector, and/or guide.
 They often feign senility and weakness when it is useful to do so, and rarely take pains to avoid such an appearance if it requires effort.
 Their eccentricity may show itself even in visual appearance, including a quirky clothing style and an aversion to shoes.
 When pushed, the Eccentric Mentor easily demonstrates how they have earned their status.
 Those who underestimated them are suddenly confronted with heroic badassery, Sherlock Holmes-level insight, moral fortitude in the face of death, and/or staying a step ahead of everyone else.
 Due to their age, wisdom, and conviction, they fear death far less than a loss of integrity.
 Combines aspects of Cool Old Guy, The Mentor, Old Master (sometimes), Crouching Moron, Hidden Badass, Bunny-Ears Lawyer, often Cloudcuckoolander, and Zen Survivor into one cranky, tough old biscuit.
 If they are an authority figure, they are The Wonka.
+May overlap with Loon With A Heart Of Gold, if they are not villainous.
 They may fill any of a number of mentor roles, such as Trickster Mentor or Reasonable Authority Figure, related to their personality and their role in the story.
 As such, no matter how much power they have, they want the heroes to solve the problem.
 Mentor Occupational Hazard will likely happen at some point.

 "Mad?" said Percy airily.
 "He's a genius!
 Best wizard in the world!
 But he is a bit mad, yes."